 Klaus-Peter Zauner from University of Southampton, along with colleagues from the Kobe University of Japan, has created a photophobic (light avoiding) robot which is based upon some Slime mould which is light sensitive.
 This is some simple biotech.

-The six legged robot has ditched complete computer based control in favour of Physarum Polycephalum, colonies of a single celled organism, which moves away from light preferring the dark and humid places of its favourite prey, other moulds, bacteria and fungi.
+The six legged robot has ditched complete computer based control in favour of a biological agent, Physarum Polycephalum, colonies of a single celled organism, which moves away from light preferring the dark and humid places of its favourite prey, other moulds, bacteria and fungi.

 Currently the control is remote, and still involves a computer to interpret, and relay the moulds movements to the legs.
 However, Zauners team are working on incorporating it into one box.
 The hexapod would then become an extension to the mould, taking in its photophobic behaviour.

 Zauner mentions, in an article on New Scientist, that his team are looking for nanoscale applications and are looking to biology to provide the simplicity, that others, such as Mark Tilden are using BEAM technology to achieve.